eddie-energy/eddie/README.md

 To get started with the development process see [DEVELOPMENT.md](./DEVELOPMENT.md)

-To install, integrate and operate the EDDIE Framework, see the operation manual: [OPERATION.md](OPERATION.md)
+To install, integrate and operate EDDIE, see the operation manual: [OPERATION.md](OPERATION.md)

 ## How to run in development